 Catastrophic injuries are injuries that are so serious and severe that there is a good probability that there will be some sort of permanent damage, disability, or disfigurement that results from the injury.
-(Injuries that result in death are most often referred to as fatal injuries.)
 Even if the victim of a catastrophic injury makes a full recovery, such a recovery is typically the end result of months or years of intensive and ongoing medical treatment and thousands of dollars in medical bills and expenses.

 Car collisions and traffic crashes have the potential to cause catastrophic injuries, especially where:

 - The at-fault driver is driving while under the influence of alcohol or some other impairing substance